Burwood/BCS_Portal_User_Guide/portal-admin-guide.md

-<h1>BCS Portal Admin Guide</h1>
+<h1>Burwood Cloud Portal Admin Guide</h1>

-**BCS GCP Billing Portal Overview**
+**Burwood Cloud GCP Billing Portal Overview**

-The BCS Portal was developed as an enhancement to GCP functionality to address three primary areas:
+The Burwood Cloud Portal was developed as an enhancement to GCP functionality to address three primary areas:

 * **Budgets:** The ability to define and alert against long-running budgets (as opposed to GCP which only allows monthly budgets to be created, which does not map well to a higher ed environment).
 Since grant money is often used for GCP, the status of total cumulative spend is typically much more useful than how much is spent each month.